CREATIVE HOUSE FOUNDER

 “I Found a Jewel in Inglewood” --- Congress Woman Maxine Waters

-The creative house would not only host prominent collectors like Maxine Waters but also create workshops with other artist for the sole purpose of teaching art…
+The creative house would not only host prominent collectors like Maxine Waters but also create workshops with other artists for the sole purpose of teaching art…

 “ We are a Creative Place in every shape and every form… it is in this creativity that we want everyone to feel at home.
 Hence the name “the Creative House” --- Rasta Asaru